 - We recommend the programs offered by the University Studies Abroad Consortium (USAC).

 - We recommend the programs offered by the Council on International Educational Exchange (CIEE).

 - We recommend the programs offered by GlobaLinks Learning Abroad, particularly the programs in Australia and New Zealand.

-The ASA and USAC, CIEE, and Global Links programs require various GPAs (usually 2.5 or greater) as noted on their websites.
+These programs require 2.5 or greater GPAs as noted on their websites.